Prateek-Audi/AI-Interview-Automation-n8n/README.md

   # Interview Workflow Automation

   This is a code bundle for Interview Workflow Automation.
-The original project is available at https://www.figma.com/design/iWyRT2yMpgVxydSXPb5aDd/Interview-Workflow-Automation.

   ## Running the code